Abbasid Samarra: Modern research and developments

 Samarra first drew the attention of archeologists around the turn of the 20th century, and excavation work was conducted by Henri Viollet, Friedrich Sarre, and Ernst Herzfeld in the period leading up to World War I. Aerial photographs were taken between 1924 and 1961, which preserved portions of the site that have since been overrun by new development.
 The Directorate-General of Antiquities of Iraq restarted excavations between 1936 and 1940, and continued in the 1960s and 1970s.
 Excavation and restoration work took place between 1980 and 1990.
 Around the same time, Alastair Northedge surveyed the surviving portions of the city, and has since published several works on the subject.
 Despite these projects, an estimated 80% of the site was still unexcavated around the beginning of the 21st century.

 Developments in the 20th century, including the completion of the Samarra Barrage in the 1950s and growth of the modern city of Samarra, have resulted in parts of the ruins being overrun by new construction and cultivation.
 The Iraq War (2003–2011) also caused damage to the site, including in 2005 when a bomb was detonated at the top of the minaret of the Great Mosque.
 The palace complex of Sur Ashinas was the site of fighting between the Islamic State of Iraq and the Levant and the Iraqi Army and tribal militias during the ISIL offensive in Iraq in 2015.

 The Samarra Archaeological City was declared a World Heritage Site by UNESCO in 2007.
 The agency regards Samarra as the only remaining Islamic capital that retains its original plan, architecture, and carvings.
+The site fulfilled several of UNESCO's criteria for the list.
+Though poorly preserved, the city's historic mosques, urban planning, architectural ornaments, and ceramic industries are uniquely representative of a particular architectural stage in the Abbasid Caliphate, which extended from Tunisia to Central Asia (criteria ii and iii).
+Its historic mosques present a unique style of Islamic architecture, evident in their large dimensions and unique minarets (criteria iv).